Random spanning forests, Markov matrix spectra and well distributed points: The root process

 We start here to analyze the measure introduced in \eqref{ForestProb} on the space $\mathcal{F}$ of spanning rooted oriented forests on $\mathcal X$.
-We compute the partition function, we identify the distribution of the number of roots in the standard case and we prove that the roots process is a determinantal one. \begin{theorem} Assume a collection of killing rates $\{q(x)\in[0,\infty] :\: x\in\mathcal{X}\}$ is given, and let $Q$ be the diagonal matrix in $\mathcal{M}_{n\times n}$ defined by $(Q)_{i,i}:=q(x_i)$ with $x_i\in\mathcal X$ for $i=1,\ldots,n$.
+We compute the partition function, we identify the distribution of the number of roots in the standard case and we prove that the root process is a determinantal one. \begin{theorem} Assume a collection of killing rates $\{q(x)\in[0,\infty] :\: x\in\mathcal{X}\}$ is given, and let $Q$ be the diagonal matrix with diagonal entries $q(x)$, $x \in {\cal X}$.
 Let $\nu_Q$ the probability measure on $\mathcal F$ in \eqref{ForestProb}.
 Then and, recalling the notation from Section \ref{Wilson},